 For almost 50 years the trust fund has been a reliable source of funding for surface transportation.
 In FY2004, for example, the highway account received tax revenues of \$31 billion, while the mass transit account received \$5 billion.
 For most of its history the trust funds have collected more then has been expended.
 This situation has been changing in the last few years.
 The FY2004 limitation on obligations was set at \$33.6 billion and the FHWA total appropriation was \$34.5 billion, both amounts of which are higher then the revenues collected for the fiscal year.
 For a number of reasons, however, the trust fund's unexpended balance remains substantial, but is declining.
 There is some uncertainty at the moment about the long term outlook for the financial health of the trust fund.
 This is in spite of the fact that the American Jobs Creation Act of 2004 (P.L.
 108-357), passed in the closing days of the 108th Congress, provided the trust fund with additional future income by changing elements of federal gasohol taxation.
 These changes could provide the trust fund with an additional \$4 billion per year starting in FY2005.
-A clearer picture of the future of the trust fund is expected to emerge when both Treasury and the Congressional Budget Office (CBO) release their projections in late January/early February 2005.
+Although a clearer picture of the future of the trust fund emerged when both Treasury and the Congressional Budget Office (CBO) released their projections in late January and early February 2005, there are still concerns about its ability to fully fund surface transportation programs at the proposed \$284 billion level..